35percent/eleventy/src/heygatepages/agreementsigned.md

 image: img/pjdl.jpg
 ---

 In July 2007, Southwark Council valued its 25 acre Heygate site at £150m[^1].
-The estate comprised 1,212 council homes of which 189 were leaseholders.
+The estate comprised 1,212 council homes of which 189 were owned by leaseholders.

 The Council spent a total of £51.4m emptying the estate - and this figure doesn't include lost rental income or administration costs associated with progressing the scheme[^2].
 The breakdown provided in [this briefing report](https://35percent.org/img/heygate_disposal_briefing.pdf) to is as follows: